Municipal Stormwater Grant Project Specialist (Environmental Specialist 4)

 Keeping Washington Clean and Evergreen

 The Department of Ecology is recruiting for a Municipal Stormwater Grant Project Specialist (Environmental Specialist 4) in the Water Quality Program.
-This position provides guidance to grant and loan recipients in order to help with planning, construction, and implementation of environmental protection projects.
-This position is located in our Eastern Regional Office in Spokane, WA.
+This position provides guidance to grant and loan recipients in order to help with planning, construction, and implementation of environmental protection projects and is located in our Northwest Regional Office in Bellevue, WA.

-We are looking for applicants who want to combine communication and technical skills to work with our grant and loan partners.
+We are looking for applicants who can combine their excellent communication skills and passion for technical work to help our grant and loan partners reduce pollution caused by municipal stormwater.
 By working with local governments to implement the agency's grant and loan programs and manage financial assistance contracts, this position plays an instrumental role in preventing stormwater pollution and protecting ground and surface waters.

-To learn more about Department of Ecology, please visit our website at www.ecology.wa.gov and follow, like or visit us on LinkedIn, Twitter, Facebook, Instagram or our blog.
+To learn more about Ecology, please visit our website at www.ecology.wa.gov and follow, like or visit us on LinkedIn, Twitter, Facebook, Instagram or our blog.

 Local efforts...
 Diverse people...
 Statewide impacts

-Program Mission: The Water Quality Program mission is to protect and restore Washington's waters to sustain healthy watersheds and communities.
+The mission of the Water Quality Program is to protect and restore Washington's waters to sustain healthy watersheds and communities.
 Our work ensures that state waters support beneficial uses including recreational and business activities, supplies for clean drinking water, and the protection of fish, shellfish, wildlife, and public health.

 - Tracking project performance against contract obligations, which includes visiting sites at critical stages to make sure they are following the grant agreements.